peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EInteger exponent,
         PeterO.Numbers.EContext ctx);

-Returns a binary number with the same value as this object but rounded to a new exponent if necessary.
+Returns a binary float with the same value as this object but rounded to a new exponent if necessary.

 <b>Parameters:</b>